LibraStack/UnityMvvmToolkit/README.md

     protected override IObjectProvider GetObjectProvider()
     {
         return new BindingContextObjectProvider(new IValueConverter[] { new IntToStrConverter() })
-            // Finds and warmups all classes that implement IBindingContext.
+            // Finds and warmups all classes from calling assembly that implement IBindingContext.
             .WarmupAssemblyViewModels()
+            // Finds and warmups all classes from certain assembly that implement IBindingContext.
+            .WarmupAssemblyViewModels(Assembly.GetExecutingAssembly())
             // Warmups a certain class.
             .WarmupViewModel<CounterViewModel>()
+            // Warmups a certain class.
+            .WarmupViewModel(typeof(CounterViewModel))
             // Creates 5 instances to rent 'IProperty<string>' without any allocations.
             .WarmupValueConverter<IntToStrConverter>(5);
     }